a vision for multi-generational abolitionism

-The emphasis of the course is to create a regular anti-racist practice in families and communities.
+The emphasis of the course is to create a regular practice of seeking collective liberation in families and communities.
 Our lives are full.
 What fills them communicates our values to the children who are looking to us to model what we say we believe.
 Whether you are at the beginning of your journey or many moons in...there will be ideas to stretch you a little further.

 Other, related goals include:

 - Build belief that we can be participatory framers of a more just society

 - Practice the skills needed to abolish the system of white dominance

 - Spark multi-generational white abolitionist community

 - Strengthen and challenge you to live in alignment with your stated values

 - Offer a pathway for you to learn, in mutuality, with children

 - (And a lot more I’m sure I’m forgetting…)

 Enrollment is open a few times a year.
 Check out the schedule here.